The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 - Stomach-related issues: Burning sensation after eating; nausea; bloating.

-Doctors rely on detailed history combined with physical exams and imaging tests to differentiate among these possibilities accurately since treatment varies widely depending on underlying cause.
+Doctors rely on detailed history combined with physical exams and imaging tests to differentiate among these possibilities accurately since treatment varies widely depending on the underlying cause.

 Taking Care of Your Left-Side Organs Under Ribs